HoangLeKhanhHuyen/huyen_space/README.md

 For the second one, I use data of Vinamilk's stock price to make prediction of the next 6 months, using Bidirectional LSTM (detailed information is presented in the description).

+For the third, I use data from M5 Accuracy (Walmart) on Kaggle to focus on EDA - anlysing sales (or potentially demand) for CA_1 (one store in California), with XGBRegressor being written in the code but not yet run due to computational cost.

 *Important note: As I use plotly to draw charts so all those charts and the analysis written in my file are 'not shown' in the ipynb files.
 Thus, please check this link from Jupiter Notebook to have a look with the code file and all the charts.
 You just paste the link of the ipynb files to the link below, then the comprehensive view of my notebook will be shown (by using ipynb viewer)! https://nbviewer.org/

-Or, you can see all charts and detailed analysis (by using HTML): https://raw.githack.com/HoangLeKhanhHuyen/huyen_space/refs/heads/main/Mobile%20Sales.html https://raw.githack.com/HoangLeKhanhHuyen/huyen_space/refs/heads/main/Vinamilk-Stock-Prediction.html
+Or, MUCH MUCH FASTER, you can see all charts and detailed analysis (by using HTML): https://raw.githack.com/HoangLeKhanhHuyen/huyen_space/refs/heads/main/Mobile%20Sales.html https://raw.githack.com/HoangLeKhanhHuyen/huyen_space/refs/heads/main/Vinamilk-Stock-Prediction.html